barklem/hlinop/README.md

 The main codes are in the root directory.
 An example of their application to the SYNTH spectral synthesis program by Nik Piskunov is also provided.

-Views, comments, bug reports and suggested improvements all welcome.
+Views, comments, bug reports and suggested improvements all welcome: paul.barklem@physics.uu.se

 References: